Karthik2370/Hack-Overlay/README.md

   - **Interactive Prompt**: Type commands (e.g., `dir`, `whoami`) for fake responses like "access denied - system compromised".
   - **Ransomware Modal**: A "Ransomware Detected" pop-up with a fake "Contact Support" button.
   - **Glitch Effect**: Subtle terminal text flicker post-hack for realism.
-- **Responsive Layout**: Fits the viewport (100vh) with a sticky header, centered content, and bottom footer.
 - **Controls**: Press F11 for fullscreen (with tooltip), Ctrl+Enter to return to the home screen.
-- **Images**: Only uses two Unsplash images for testimonial avatars (50x50px).
-- **Console Logs**: Debug logs for image loading, user commands, and simulation steps.

 ## Legal Note